When to start training your retriever to hunt

 Obedience training should continue for your dog’s entire life.
 If you want your dog to stay very obedient, you will need to work to continuously refresh his/her obedience.

-At age 5-months you can start teaching your dog the SIT, HERE and HEEL commands.
-Teach these commands on-lead and in short sessions (5-10 minutes) each day.
+At age 5-months you can start daily obedience training on SIT, HERE and HEEL commands.
+Teach these commands on-lead, with a chain collar, and in short sessions (5-10 minutes) each day.
 Taking your dog for a short walk and stopping frequently to make him or her SIT is a great way to get obedience work in each day.

 Introductions to hunting equipment and situations